EBS369/solidity-test/README.md

 The repairing of [a broken Solidity smart contract project](https://github.com/EBS369/solidity-test/commit/636d68088199400193bf53757a2bbeefeb62febd)

 ## Status
+StakingRewards: Implemented
-In the middle of a rewrite
+In the middle of a rewrite (factory)

 ## Live (AVAX Fuji Testnet)